Purchases through our links may earn us a commission.

 Dual gigabyte LAN and a plethora of connectors on the back allow for hooking up a ton of peripherals and great access speeds.
 The Gigabyte TRX40 Designare sTRX4 is also the only 3rd gen Threadripper model with a Thunderbolt header.
 An excellent choice for a workstation/VM server.

-With the last three recommendations, we are entering the realm of high-end server motherboards.
+With the last two recommendations, we are entering the realm of high-end server motherboards.
 The first one is a SuperMicro model with one AMD EPYC 7000 socket.
 You also get 8 SATA ports and support for 8 SAS3 ports.
 If you need more SATA ports, there’s a version with 16 SATA ports.
 There are also 2 M.2 NVMe slots and one M.2 SATA port.

-You can hook up to 1TB of ECC RAM and there are also dual gigabit LAN chips that ensure high-speed access.
+You can hook up to 1TB of ECC RAM, and there are also dual gigabit LAN chips that ensure high-speed access.
 The board offers 3 PCIe x16 and 3 PCIe x8 slots.
-You also get all server board bells and whistles such as IPMI.
+You also get all server board bells and whistles, such as IPMI.
 Best of all, the SuperMicro MBD-H11SSL-NC-B has the classic ATX form factor.

 The board comes with 4 PCIe Gen 4 (the only server board with PCIe gen 4 support at the moment) x16 ports, but that’s not all.
 You also get 1 PCIe gen4 x8 slot, one PCIe gen3 x16 slot, and one PCIe gen3 x8 slot.